Android Oreo is the name of the current version of Google’s mega-popular mobile operating system that's available now for select devices.

 When can I download Android Oreo?

-If you don't own a Google Pixel, Google Pixel XL, Nexus 6P or Nexus 5X, the wait for Android Oreo is set to continue.
+If you don't have one of the above devices the wait for Android Oreo is set to continue.
 For some phone manufacturers, that could mean a matter of months, while others are much closer.

 Companies are typically quiet on this topic until there's good news to deliver, but rest assured that we'll be updating this page with the latest.